Aethese/Switchence/README.md

 I currently only support **Windows** for this app.
 It should work on Linux, but I have not tested this.

 # Inspiration
 Most inspiration from this project came from myself, but also [this](https://github.com/Da532/NS-RPC) repo.
-I recommend you check  it out :) *it looks better lol*
+I recommend to check it out :) *it looks better lol*

 # Future Plans
 ### These are the major future plans for the program